 Safety tips for drivers include:

-• Driving with one set of tires on loose-surfaced shoulders substantially increases the risk of turning over.
+- Driving with one set of tires on loose-surfaced shoulders significantly increases the risk of rollover, which can lead to serious injury.
 If you encounter such risks and face any resulting injuries, it’s advisable to seek guidance from a personal injury lawyer.
+Injured in Palm Bay, FL?
+The personal injury lawyers from Kogan & DiSalvo law firm can help.

 Source: Alabama Farmers Federation